Email Software

 The Bat! blocks malicious code and tracking pixels that spread via email.
 This is a way to protect from email hacking.

 The Bat!
-Pro is designed for handling a large number of emails and unlimited email accounts of all types.
+Pro is designed for users that manage a huge number of emails on multiple email accounts of all types.
 It adds message base encryption, biometric authentication as well as hardware authentication with mail servers.

 The Bat! email program is able to process and store an unlimited number of messages and has no restriction on the number of email accounts accessible via IMAP, POP, MAPI protocols.The Bat! is a perfect multiple email account manager — allows you to quickly access all your email accounts in one place.